ninjudd/ring-async/README.md

 ## Usage

-To return an asynchronous response, that doesn't consume a single thread for the duration of the request, simply wrap you handler in `ring.middleware.async/wrap-async-response` and return a response map where the `:body` is a core.async channel.
+To return an asynchronous response that doesn't consume a single thread for the duration of the request, simply wrap you handler in `ring.middleware.async/wrap-async-response` and return a response map where the `:body` is a core.async channel.
 Then, simply use a `go` block to add data to the body asynchronously.